Yarroudh/SemanticML/README.md

 ## Requirements on the Point Cloud

-- Classified with scalar field named <code>classification</code>
+- The training data should be classified with scalar field named <code>classification</code>
-- Contains all the features specified in the <code>configuration</code> file.
-This applies for labeled and unseen data.
+- The labeled and unseen data should contain all the features specified in the <code>configuration</code> file
 - Supported formats: <code>.LAS</code> <code>.LAZ</code>

 ## Citation